Achievable logoAchievable logo

 • How to find the slope of the tangent line to the inverse function at a given point

-Suppose f(x)=x5+x.
+Suppose f(x)=x5.
 To find its inverse, you would swap x and y:

 Graphically, a one-to-one function (one that passes the horizontal line test) and its inverse are reflections of each other across the line y=x.
 Reflecting across y=x swaps the x- and y-values, and it also swaps the domain and range.
 For example, if f(3)=5, then f−1(5)=3.

-In many problems, explicitly solving for the inverse function is more work than you need.
-Instead, you can use a formula that gives the derivative of the inverse at a specific input value.
+Explicitly solving for the inverse function is not always possible.
+Instead, a formula is used to find the derivative of the inverse function at a specific input value.

 Given f(x), we start from the defining property of inverse functions: